 In Luton, the house band of the scene was Karma Sutra.
 They had been included on Conflict’s 1984 Mortarhate compilation ‘Who?
 What?
 Why?
 When?
 Where?’ with their track ‘It’s our World Too’ and were later to release an album ‘The Day Dreams of a Production Line Worker’ on their own Paradoxical Records.
 Another Luton band on a similar wavelength, Dominant Patri, had already split up by 1984.
 The other main ‘anarcho’ band in the town at the time was Penumbra Sigh, who formed I believe in 1985 (a previous band, Dominant Patri had split up by this point) - and there were also like-minded bands in nearby towns, such as Medical Melodies in St Albans.

-I sometimes operated the slide projector at gigs for Karma, and I occasionally turned up at their rehearsal space with my wasp synth – you can hear it on one of their demo tapes from the period.
-But mostly I just travelled around with them and others to gigs – squat gigs in London such as in the Ambulance Station on the Old Kent Road, a pub in Brixton or a bus station by Kings Cross; gigs in far off places like a CND benefit supporting Chumbawamba in Stockport, gigs in nearby towns like Welwyn Garden City and St Albans; gigs with Conflict, Chumba, Antisect, The Seers, Blyth Power, Flowers in the Dustbin, Slave Dance, State Hate, No Defences, Brigandage, Black Mass, The McTells, The Astronauts and many more.
+I sometimes operated the slide projector at gigs for Karma, and I occasionally turned up at their rehearsal space with my wasp synth – you can hear it on one of their demo tapes from the period recorded in Luton's Midland Road studio.
+But mostly I just travelled around with them and others to gigs – squat gigs in London such as in the Ambulance Station on the Old Kent Road, a pub in Brixton or a bus station by Kings Cross; gigs in far off places like a CND benefit supporting Chumbawamba in Stockport, gigs in nearby towns like Welwyn Garden City and St Albans; gigs with Conflict, Chumba, Antisect, The Sears, Blyth Power, Flowers in the Dustbin, Slave Dance, State Hate, No Defences, Sacrilege, Brigandage, Black Mass, The McTells, The Astronauts and many more.
 But the music was only part of it and here I want to focus on some of the other things we got up to.